The Netherlands Authority for Consumers and Markets (ACM) is charged with:

 - enforcement of consumer protection laws.

-ACM will take action if businesses fail to play by the rules, for example, because they have concluded price-fixing agreements.
-If businesses wish to merge, we will assess what the effects will be on competition and consumers.
-If we think that the effects will be negative, we are able to attach conditions to that merger or acquisition.
+If businesses wish to merge, ACM will assess what the effects will be on competition and consumers.
+If we think that the effects will be negative, we will be able to attach conditions to that merger or acquisition.
 Or we can even block them altogether.
+We will take action if businesses fail compete fairly with each other, for example, because they have concluded price-fixing agreements.
 We devote special attention to cooperation between health care providers.
 We encourage collaborations that improve the quality and affordability of health care.

 In several sectors, we impose additional rules in order to promote competition.
 This is because competition in these sectors does not naturally exist.
 These sectors are: